 That´s why the Jala Neti is highly recommended for this.
 The salt is nowadays a little problem as we have so many impurities in it.
 So, stone salt is old and clean.
 You can use any type.
 Also herbal salt or salt with silver are very healthy.
 It´s really important to watch out for fluidized or iodized salt or salt with covers to not clump.

 You should do it every day in the morning, it´s just part of the cleaning process.
 I do it under the shower takes 1 minute.

-Today in Makarasana I felt how suddenly a knot „popped“ and immediately I felt tingling energy from my feet to my hands.
+Q: Today in Makarasana I felt how suddenly a knot „popped“ and immediately I felt tingling energy from my feet to my hands.
 When I moved my head to the sides I felt a strong closing of my throat.
-I could still breath normally, It just felt weird, that’s why I didn’t change the position of the neck and kept observing.
+I could still breathe normally, It just felt weird, that’s why I didn’t change the position of the neck and kept observing.